| (Editor's notes:

 the commercial reality that it is more likely that a financial institution

 will effect timely repayment on these instruments.
+The importance

 of the distributable profits test demonstrates the principle that